 The “DEI spaghetti stack”: when point solutions fragment access

-As the stack grows, so does complexity:
+As the stack grows, things get complicated:

-- More logins and disconnected user experiences
+- More logins and disconnected experiences

 - More eligibility files and integration points to manage